 - Cooling fans run more than normal

-A new DPF system can cost as much as £3,000 at a main dealer, but in most cases, using a DPF cleaning product can rectify the problem.
-So, if you're experiencing any of these symptoms, it's important to get it checked out and Motorvation in northampton are DPF Specialists.
+A new DPF system can cost as much as £3,000 at the main dealer, but in most cases, using a DPF cleaning product can rectify the problem.
+So, if you're experiencing any of these symptoms, it's important to get it checked out and Motorvation in Northampton are DPF Specialists.

 Can I remove my DPF?